 (Yesterday was an exception, the first in over a year.
 Yesterday my friend Angela Decker who has a book of poetry coming out soon bought me a smoothie and a salad and I coached her on using social media, like Pinterest and Facebook, as platforms to promote her new book, Splendid Catastrophe.)

 I am frugal by nature and tend to be even more careful with other people’s money.
-I work as quickly and efficiently as I can.
-If you take me out for dinner chances are I will order the least expensive dish on the menu and one glass only of the house wine.
+I work as quickly and efficiently as I can when I am doing professional editing.
+If you take me out for dinner, chances are I will order the least expensive dish on the menu and one glass only of the house wine.
 (I make a living as a writer, I have four children.
 We rarely dine out.)
 But sometimes a job takes longer than I anticipate, despite my best intentions.
 The brain is a complicated organ and I can’t always force myself to work as fast as I would like to.

-I recently invoiced for some work that took longer than I expected.
-It wasn’t a big invoice but I still felt a little guilty when I emailed my client the bill.
+I recently invoiced for some work that took longer than expected.
+It wasn’t a big invoice but I still felt a little guilty when I emailed my client the professional editing bill.

 “Worth every penny!”
 He emailed me back within five minutes.
 “You are a miracle worker.”

-Here’s to all my clients being that happy in 2014.
+Here’s to all my professional editing clients being that happy in the new year.

 p.s.
-You are welcome to contact me if you are looking for an editor.
+You are welcome to contact me if you are a serious writer looking for a professional editor.
 I can refer you to some good ones.
-I am not currently accepting any new clients.
+I am not currently accepting new clients.